EdDataScienceEES/tutorial-emmmahouse/index.md

     lat = ~lat)
 ```

+The output should look something like this:

 <iframe src ="figures/simple_map.html" width = "800" height = "600"></iframe>

 Now we have a map with pins on the countries in our dataset.
 What next?
 We want to display the size of the puffin populations in each country, as well as including more interactive effects.
 We can customise this map further.

+We can customise the markers, changing their colour and size based on the values.
+In this example, we will be using circle markers, which differ in size depending on the size of the puffin populaiton.
+To do this, we use: *'radius = ~sqrt(population/ 1)'* .
+This will alter the radius of the circle markers, using the square root of the population to make the values proportional.
+Further customisations can be added with the *fillOpacity* and *stroke* functions that are explained below.

+We can also customise the markers so they change colours depending on their puffin population value.
+A legend can be easily added with the function *'addLegend'* : stating where on the map to position this, colour palette, values and title.

+We can also make this map more interactive, via hover effects.
+If your mouse hovers over the data points we can add text, such as the country and population size with the function *'popup'*.
+The <br> below can help create a new line for the information, so one is for the country and the next line is for the population size.
+Super handy!

 ```
 # Complete interactive map